-Previous work, conducted from 1971 to 2013 on the STU claim block includes prospecting, mapping, grid soil geochemistry, magnetic electromagnetic and induced polarization geophysical surveys, bulldozer trenching (28), 4504m of diamond drilling in 28 holes, 1823m in 30 rotary air blast drill holes, petrography, GPS surveying and magnetic susceptibility testing.
+Previous work, conducted from 1971 to 2013 on the STU claim block includes prospecting, mapping, grid soil geochemistry, magnetic, electromagnetic and induced polarization geophysical surveys, bulldozer trenching (28), 4504m of diamond drilling in 28 holes, 1823m in 30 rotary air blast drill holes, petrography, GPS surveying and magnetic susceptibility testing.
 Results include 3.51% Cu, 2.5 g/t Au and 18.4 g/t Ag across 13.5m from DDH 80-14 in the A Zone, with three of the 1980 diamond drill holes returning intersections exceeding 2.5% Cu.
 The rotary drill program returned maximum results of 0.71% Cu over 1.5m in hole SB-6 in the B Zone.

-The 2014 exploration program, completed between July 3 and October 18, consisted of clearing old trenches, follow up mapping and geochemical sampling over priority targets, and hand trenching and sampling across a new showing.
+The 2014 exploration program, completed between July 3 and October 18, consisted of clearing old trenches, upgrading trails, follow up mapping and geochemical sampling over priority targets, hand trenching and sampling across a new showing, completion of a requested archaeological survey, and a test Niton XRF survey.
 The program was funded by Bill Harris with the aid of a grant under the Yukon Mineral Exploration Program.
+Work filed on claims staked in July, 2014 did not commence until after October 1, 2014.